mikeinredding/K1Max-Klipper-Eddy/README.md

 ## Goals
 The main goal of the project is to allow Creality CFS users to switch from PRTouch v2 to BTT Eddy for faster and more precise automated bed leveling.

-However there are some technical goals achiving of that must allow to successfuly adopt the project to upcoming versions of either Creality stock firmware or SimpleAF:
+However there are some technical goals achieving of that must allow to successfuly adopt the project to upcoming versions of either Creality stock firmware or SimpleAF:
 1. Keep as many stock creality modules untouched as possible.
 2. Port as few SimpleAF modules without changes as possible.
 3. Preserve SimpleAF Eddy MCU compatibility to simplify SimpleAF migration in future when and if it will become CFS compatible.